Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 "Every single day?"
 Baseball chugged his milk in one big gulp, then settled back on the couch with ‘Horse.

 "Yup.
 Only way to work my aggression out during the week.
-Later on I’d start dating girls…and maybe gettin’ into too many fights…but nothing big."
+Later on I’d start dating girls... and maybe gettin’ into too many fights... but nothing big."
 He gestured at his face, "I was a lot more handsomer when I was young, heh.
 But so many guys’ve beat my mug in over the years it’s all lumpen now."

 "Why were they fighting you?"
 Regaari curled up on the cushion and stretched out, paying rapt attention.